rgowan/martain-robots-code-test/README.md

 I am using React, Mocha and Chai plus Istanbul for test coverage.
 I took the route of focusing on testing, rather than on the user interface.
 There are 23 passing tests with 100% coverage on the Robot constructor class.

 This code challenge was really enjoyable.
-I spent just over 3 hours on my solution.

 I've kept my pseudocode inside the `planning.txt` so you can see how I broke down the problem.